 Still – all in all – this dessert is far healthier than other standard dessert choices because this one has no added sucrose, no flour, and you get the fiber and micronutrients from its whole food ingredients.

-I encourage to keep in mind that incorporating more whole foods – particularly fruits and vegetables – into your diet can have health benefits and may help reduce risk of chronic diseases.
+I encourage you to keep in mind that incorporating more whole foods – particularly fruits and vegetables – into your diet can have health benefits and may help reduce the risk of chronic diseases.